 People who consistently deny they have a mental illness but have been clinically diagnosed with one are given self-reporting questionnaires to assess deficits of their metacognitive knowledge.
 Responses are evaluated in conjunction with evidence of behaviors correlating with anosognosia, such as refusing to take medication for their mental illness or blaming others for their inability to hold a job.

-Are You Suffering from Anosognosia?
+Are You Suffering From Anosognosia?

 Denial is a natural human defense mechanism that kicks in when our mental or physical equilibrium is so powerfully disturbed that it makes us extremely anxious and terrified to admit something actually exists.
 A form of emotional repression, denial is not a healthy way for someone to cope with disruptive and disturbing situations.
-But the human drive to maintain psychological and physiological homeostasis is so strong that when faced with seemingly insurmountable difficulties, your subconscious steps forward and asserts denial as a coping
+But the human drive to maintain psychological and physiological homeostasis is so strong that when faced with seemingly insurmountable difficulties, your subconscious steps forward and asserts denial as a coping mechanism.

 Denial or Delusion?

 A thin line exists between denial and delusional thinking.
 The difference between the two involves the dismissal of truth and a belief in something that’s blatantly false.
 Denial is a product of the subconscious designed to protect our psychological equilibrium and reduce the stress of an unacceptable reality.
-It often gives us time to absorb and assimilate an uncomfortable fact that, when we allow ourselves to think about it for just a second, floods our system with such powerful emotions that our coping abilities are overwhelmed and, essentially, deactivated.
+It often gives us time to absorb and assimilate an uncomfortable fact that, when we allow ourselves to think about it for just a second, floods our system with such powerful emotions that our coping abilities are overwhelmed and essentially deactivated.

 If you answer “yes” to two or more of these questions, you may have anosognosia: